 What Forms The ERP System Cost

 Of course, numerous factors affect the final price.
-They include developers’ location, team size, an SDLC methodology, technologies used, collaboration model, but we’ll stop at the more general ones.
-Conventionally, we can distinguish five stages that software follows starting from the development.
+They include developers’ location, team size, an SDLC methodology, technologies used, and collaboration model, but we’ll stop at the more general ones.
+Conventionally, we can distinguish five stages that software follows, starting from development.
 While estimating the ERP software, you should take the price of each of them into account:

 - Discovery and UI/UX design

 - The development of each module

 Let’s get to the estimation of each of the previous aspects to conclusively answer how much does an ERP system cost.